-- (i) street boundary building lines on internal roads are 0 metres; provided that any garage door facing the road must be set back at least 5 metres from the kerb of such internal road; and - (ii) side and rear boundary building lines within the group housing site are 0 metres, unless the Municipality requires a building line for fire-fighting purposes, in which case the common boundary building lines must be determined by the Municipality.

-(h) Parking and access

-- Parking and access must be provided in accordance with the requirements of this By-law. - (ii) Parking may be provided in the form of communal parking.

-(i) Site development plan
+- (i) street boundary building lines on internal roads are 0 metres; provided that any garage door facing the road must be set back at least 5 metres from the kerb of such internal road; and - (ii) side and rear boundary building lines within the group housing site are 0 metres, unless the Municipality requires a building line for fire-fighting purposes, in which case the common boundary building lines must be determined by the Municipality. - (h) Parking and access - (i) Parking and access must be provided in accordance with the requirements of this By-law. - (ii) Parking may be provided in the form of communal parking. - (i) Site development plan

 A site development plan of the proposed group housing scheme must be submitted to the Municipality for its approval, and, if approved, the development of the group housing site must be substantially in accordance with the approved site development plan.
+Any deviation from the approved SDP requires an application for amendment of the SDP.